davidafsilva/vertx-logging-interceptor/README.md

 | --- | --- | --- |
 | `vertx_thread_blocked_total` | Counter | `thread`: the name of the blocked thread |

+Note that the metric name can be customized by specifying the optional `metricName` constructor parameter.

 For the sake of illustration, the metric exported through a prometheus formatted endpoint:
 ```
 # HELP vertx_thread_blocked_total Number of thread blocks detected